PeerProducedResearch/best-practices/_posts/2021-03-09-license-selection-inat.md

   <figcaption class="figure-caption">Figure 1: Some of the metadata of an observation on iNaturalist, the licensing-part highlighted in red
   <a href="https://www.inaturalist.org/photos/112605091">(Link)</a></figcaption>
 </figure>
-Figure x: A question in a comment section with an affordance encouraging people to reuse the comment as a question artifact (Source: https://publiclab.org/questions/purl/01-26-2021/what-are-some-affordable-methods-of-air-quality-monitoring-in-new-orleans )

 To help the user choose a license, iNaturalist uses a pop-up form, displaying all possible choices (see Figure 2).
 At first, they explain why licensing is important and how they use Creative Commons-licensed content.